 There has been a strong increase in demand for finance professionals this year.
 In the first quarter of the year, the number of vacancies for highly-trained finance staff rose by 32% compared with the same period last year.
-That’s the conclusion of recruitment consultancy Robert Walters based on an analysis of vacancies advertised in Belgium.

 There was a clear rise in demand for accounting managers, analysts, controllers and investment specialists in particular.